aroemers/crustimoney/README.md

 The first keyword in the vector determines the combinator.
 For keywords without a namespace, `crustimoney2.combinators` is assumed.
 The other arguments are left as-is, except those tagged with `#crust/parser`.
-With that tag, the data is processed again as aparser definition.
+With that tag, the data is processed again as a parser definition.

 ## Vector-based grammar